Introduction

 Dev environment

-For development, we recommend a linux machine with visual studio code (or alternative) along with the lua extension.
+For development, we recommend visual studio code (or alternative) along with the lua extension.

 After your setup is complete, you will want to obtain a prebuilt binary of the runtime from the releases page.
 Alternatively you can get it with wget